-NEURON simulations are not subject to the performance penalty often associated with interpreted (as opposed to compiled) languages because computationally intensive tasks are carried out by highly efficient precompiled code.
-Some of these tasks are related to integration of the cable equation and others are involved in the emulation of biological mechanisms that generate and regulate chemical and electrical signals.
+NEURON simulations are not subject to the performance penalty often associated with interpreted (as opposed to compiled) languages because computationally intensive tasks are carried out by highly efficient, precompiled code.
+Some of these tasks are related to integration of the cable equation, and others are involved in the emulation of biological mechanisms that generate and regulate chemical and electrical signals.

-In this context, several important facts and their consequences bear special mention.
+In this context, several important facts bear mention.
 First, a large part of what constitutes the NEURON simulation environment is actually written in hoc.
-This includes the standard run system, which is an extensive library of functions for initializing and controlling simulations (see Chapters 7 and 8), and almost the entire suite of GUI tools (the sole exception being the Print & File Window Manager, which is implemented in C).
+This includes the standard run system (an extensive library of functions for initializing and controlling simulations--see Chapters 7 and 8), and almost the entire suite of GUI tools (the sole exception being the Print & File Window Manager, which is implemented in C).

 Second, the GUI tools for building models of cells and networks (which are, of course, all written in hoc) actually work by constructing hoc programs.

-Finally, and perhaps most important, all of the hoc code that defines the standard run system and GUI tools is provided in plain text files ("hoc libraries") that accompany the standard distribution of NEURON and are located in nrn/share/nrn/lib/hoc/stdrun.hoc under UNIX/Linux, or c:\nrn\lib\hoc in MSWindows.
-This makes it easy for users to review implementational details, and if necessary modify and replace functions and procedures that are normally defined in the standard libraries.
-Since hoc is an interpreter, it is also easy to replace these standard functions and procedures with user-defined alternatives; the only caveat is to make sure to load the alternatives after the standard library.
-For example, in order to replace the init() procedure (see Chapter 7), the text of the new procedure should occur sometime after the statement load_file("nrngui.hoc").
+Finally, and perhaps most important, all of the hoc code that defines the standard run system and GUI tools is provided in plain text files ("hoc libraries") that accompany the standard distribution of NEURON.
+Under UNIX/Linux these are located in nrn-x.x/share/nrn/lib/hoc/, and in MSWindows they are in c:\nrnxx\lib\hoc\.
+Users can readily review the implementational details of the functions and procedures that are defined in the standard libraries, and, if necessary, modify and replace them.
+Since hoc is an interpreter, it is easy to make such changes without having to alter the actual files that contain the standard libraries themselves.
+Instead, just write hoc code that defines functions or procedures with the same names as the ones that are to be replaced, and put this in a new file.
+The only caveat is to be sure to load the alternatives after the standard library.
+For example, to replace the init() procedure (see Examples of custom initializations in Chapter 8), the text of the new procedure should occur sometime after the statement load_file("nrngui.hoc").
 If the new definition is read prior to loading the library version, the library version will overwrite the user version instead of the other way around.